Modding the Kodak Reels 8mm Film Digitizer (Firmware Hack)

 Caution: Never power the device off while the firmware is being flashed.

-1. Using your computer, download a desired firmware file from this thread and move it in the root of a FAT32 formatted SD card (32 GB or smaller).
+1. Using your computer, download a desired firmware file from this thread and copy it in the root of a FAT32 formatted SD card (32 GB or smaller).

 Use the lookup tool here to help identify which version scanner you have, and therefore which firmware variant (A, B, or C) you should use